lucaswitch/react-native-bluetooth-le/README.md

 **react-native-bluetooth-le** library stands for implement commons bluetooth low energy specifications in react-native ecosystem.\
-It uses the new react-native **turbo module architecture** providing a typescript/javascript api with easy subscribe/unsubscribe pattern approach to handle bluetooth events and provides **foreground mode** transmission on android.
+It uses the new react-native **turbo module architecture** thats powers a better perfomance for react-native applications providing a typescript/javascript api with easy subscribe/unsubscribe pattern approach to handle bluetooth events and provides **foreground mode** transmission on android.